Synoecism: Democracies

 Map of Ionia, what is now the western coast of Turkey.

 Popular government was first established in the wealthy and populous Greek cities in Ionia.
 From this history the word and concept of "democracy" is derived.
 This synoecism was one of the primary causes of the Kyklos in ancient Hellas.
 Synoecism also occurred at Mantineia: in the fifth century, after its synoecism, it became a democracy; in the fourth century, it was again divided ("dioikismos") and an oligarchy formed.
 Later, more political upheaval caused another synoecism, thus instituting another democracy.
 This further occurred in the other Arcadian towns of Tegea and Heraia.

 Location of Mantineia on the mainland of Greece.

 In ancient Athens, the villages of Attica combined with the polis of Athens; consequently the "demos" and "polis" became identical in Athens and the former word assumed preference to denote the whole polity.
 A four tiered class system outlined by Solon on the basis of income either by the way of monetary wealth, agricultural production or otherwise was introduced in the 6th century as a way of distinguishing between citizens and the rest of the population.
 These four classes were again transformed under Kleisthenes into a further ten tribes as a way of further democratizing the political system and remove more power from the elite few.
 The general trend of Athenian power being transferred from a concentrated few to a greater and more evenly distributed percentage of the citizenry is a result of the transition from a loose group of villages to a collective singular polis.
-Representation of the landowning citizens helped represent the expanded interests of Athens such as navel, commercial, and agrarian ventures.
+Representation of the landowning citizens helped represent the expanded interests of Athens such as naval, commercial, and agrarian ventures.
 The democratic nature of democracy in Athens helped the synoecism of such a populous center in Ancient Greece.